siobhanpmahoney/context-api-sandbox/README.md

 ## Advanced Configuration

-You can adjust various development and production settings by setting environment variables in your shell or with [.env](#adding-development-environment-variables-in-env).
+You can adjust various development and production fontSettings by fontSetting environment variables in your shell or with [.env](#adding-development-environment-variables-in-env).

 Variable | Development | Production | Usage
 :--- | :---: | :---: | :---